And greetings to you, my friends, and welcome back.

 I decided to send my kids to public school and try to make a difference in the school.

-And now I'm TTA president, so I just I want to encourage parents to get back involved, you know, try to take back public schools.
+So I just want to encourage parents to get back involved, you know, try to take back public schools.

 Now, and it's even given me further strength and helped to build my resume to run for office in city council.

-What kind of I like to encourage people out there, conservatives, you know, don't stop listening to Rush.
+So I would like to encourage people out there, conservatives, you know, don't stop listening to Rush.

 But get out and do something about it.